macbuse/Chromebook/LaTeX.md

 *Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.*

-There is an exciting  new product [JupyterLab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) which is intended to be the next generation in preparation of scientific documents
+There is an exciting  new product called [JupyterLab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) which is intended to be the next generation in preparation of scientific documents and has an
 [extension to edit and preview LaTex](https://github.com/jupyterlab/jupyterlab-latex).

+Since it comes with **Anaconda** all you have to do to get this running  is to change directory to **$HOME** and,  in the  terminal, type
-Change directory to **$HOME** and  run JupyterLab from a terminal by doing **/usr/local/conda3/bin/jupyter lab** which gives a message like:
+**/usr/local/conda3/bin/jupyter lab** which gives a message like:

 **